amarinediary/Vanilla-JS-Pages-Transition-Loader/README.md

 # sailor

-Sailor is a lightweight, 890 bytes pages transition loader with no dependencies.
+Sailor is a lightweight, 890 bytes (or boat) pages transition loader with no dependencies.

 ## Installation